Basic Safety Concept

 In addition, the members of the Health Management Promotion Team have increased their understanding of health management by acquiring Health Management Advisor certification.
 They also carry out activities to promote Suzuki’s health management activities to a wide audience, both inside and outside the Company.

-- *2 A condition in which business processes cannot be performed due to absence
+- *2 A condition in which business processes cannot be performed due to absence from work

 ■ KPIs for promoting health management